-DANGER TREE - A tree that if it were to fall or be cut would be tall enough to strike electrical lines and equipment of the transmission or distribution system.
+DANGER TREE - A traditional industry term for a tree that if it were to fall or be cut would be tall enough to strike electrical lines and equipment of the transmission or distribution system.

-HAZARD TREE - A tree that is dead, structurally unsound, diseased, shallow-rooted, leaning or otherwise defective that could strike electrical lines or equipment of the transmission system if it falls or is cut.
+HAZARD TREE - A traditional industry term for a tree that is dead, structurally unsound, diseased, shallow-rooted, leaning or otherwise defective that could strike electrical lines or equipment of the transmission system if it falls or is cut.

-INCOMPATIBLE VEGETATION - Vegetation within or outside the transmission right-of-way that will mature to a height or size that will pose a grow-in, fall-in, or blowing-together threat to the transmission conductor or that will limit or block access or the safe and reliable operation, emergency restoration, or maintenance activity, which is typically within 25 feet of any Duke Energy Indiana facilities (towers, poles, guy wires, guy anchors, etc.).
+INCOMPATIBLE VEGETATION - Vegetation within or outside the transmission right-of-way that will mature to a height or size that will pose a grow-in, fall-in, or blowing-together threat to the transmission conductor or that will limit or block access or the safe and reliable operation, emergency restoration, or maintenance activity, which is typically within twenty-five (25) feet of any Duke Energy Indiana facilities (towers, poles, guy wires, guy anchors, etc.).